joshvermaire/node-tweetbot/README.md

 Supplimentary growl support for Tweetbot Alpha
 ==============================================

 The primary goal of this repo is to provide [growl](http://growl.info/) notifications for [Tweetbot](http://tapbots.com/tweetbot_mac/).
-I really like Tweetbot, but the fact that there are no notifications my feed requires that I have both Twitter and Tweetbot open at all times.
+I really like Tweetbot, but the fact that there are no notifications for my feed requires that I have both Twitter and Tweetbot open at all times.

 While I understand that Tweetbot is in an alpha stage, this repo will be maintained until Tweetbot gets feed notifications in place.